jgers32/Rick-Robot/README.md

 He will be able to find your face, take input (via microphone), scan the room to find the object, then go retrieve the desired object and bring it back.

+#IMPORTANT: not all of the programs in this file contain code completely done by me.
+OpenCV- most files are not my own.